Class MethodExampleGen

 equals

-public boolean equals(java.lang.Object obj)Generates an equals method based onObjects.equals(Object, Object)
+public boolean equals(java.lang.Object obj)Generates an equals method based onObjects.equals(Object, Object).This is quite similar to generating

-: It iterates over the fields and adds some code for each field.
+hashCode(): It iterates over the fields and adds some code for each field.
 But the code to be generated has mutltiple lines, which is impossible or at least unreadable when put into annotation values.
 Thus, as an alternative syntax, bodyBeforeIteratorCode, bodyCode, bodyAfterIteratorCode and others can be put into the javadoc comment.
 Please note the special syntax:- The prefix

-is necessary to make the "tags" recognizable to japkit at all. - Since the bodyBeforeIteratorCode has multiple lines, the
+japkit.is necessary to make the "tags" recognizable to japkit at all. - Since the bodyBeforeIteratorCode has multiple lines, the

-tag is required to keep the line breaks and indentations. - The
+<pre>tag is required to keep the line breaks and indentations. - The

-.
+<ul>/<li>notation is for keeping this javadoc comment formatted as it is in the IDE. <li>japkit.codeis an alternative to@japkit.code.
 It has proven to be more resistant to re-formatting applied by the IDE (especially indentation).

 Also note that the complete

-Block will be removed by japkit when the method comment is generated.
+<ul>Block will be removed by japkit when the method comment is generated.
 So, it is only in the template, where it belongs.- Overrides:

-in classjava.lang.Object
+equalsin classjava.lang.Object

 - The prefix